This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What is companion planting?

-You’re growing smart when you pair plants that help each other thrive.
+Companion planting is about growing plants together to help each other thrive.

 What is a good companion plant?